 The best advice I have for friends whose kids are leaving home is to just let yourself feel all the feelings.
 Shed your tears for the end of this chapter.

 You need to respect and cherish your life’s seasons.
 But be careful not to let yourself get stuck there.
-At some point you have to allow the next chapter to begin.
+At some point, you have to let the next chapter begin.

 Believe it or not, eventually you’ll find things to love and appreciate about an empty nest.
-In the past few years, my life has blossomed in ways I never imagined.
+In the past few years, my life has blossomed in ways I never could have imagined.

 And apparently I’m not alone, because research shows that women over 50 are among the happiest and most content!